return42/sphkerneldoc/linux_src_doc/security/tomoyo/audit_c.rst

 Description
 -----------

-Returns POLLIN \| POLLRDNORM when ready to read an audit log.
+Returns EPOLLIN \| EPOLLRDNORM when ready to read an audit log.

 ..
 This file was automatic generated / don't edit.